Trainable Dynamic Mask Sparse Attention: Introduction

-\textbf{Existing Methods.} Current efficient attention strategies mainly leverage two types of sparsity: take advantage of \textit{sparsity of softmax attention}~\citep{martins2016softmax} for efficient computation of the necessary query-key pairs, and utilize \textit{sparsity of long content}~\citep{ge2023model} for selective computation of relevant tokens.
-These strategies can reduce computational overhead while maintaining performance.
-Methods that effectively utilize attention sparsity include sliding window attention~\citep{beltagy2020longformerlongdocumenttransformer} and native sparse attention~\citep{yuan2025nativesparseattentionhardwarealigned}.
-Although these methods can achieve efficient long-context modeling, they struggle to maintain effectiveness.
-On the other hand, methods that effectively utilize the sparsity of chain-of-thought reasoning include KV cache eviction methods~(\citep{li2024snapkv}, \citep{zhang2023h2o}, \citep{zhou2024llm}), block KV cache selection methods~(\citep{gao2024seerattention}, \citep{tang2024quest}, \citep{xiao2024infllm}), and filtering methods based on sampling~\citep{chen2024magicpig}, clustering~\citep{liu2024clusterkv}, or hashing~\citep{desai2024hashattention}.
-These methods discard KV pairs predicted to be irrelevant so that the active cache stays small.
-However, they often fail to achieve their theoretical speedups in practical deployments due to overhead in dynamic computations or inaccurate sparsification decisions.
+\paragraph{Limitations of Existing Methods.} Current efficient attention strategies primarily leverage two types of sparsity: the \textbf{position sparsity}~\citep{martins2016softmax}, which facilitates the efficient computation of essential query-key pairs, and the \textbf{content sparsity}~\citep{ge2023model}, which enables the selective computation of relevant tokens.
+The first category includes methods such as sliding window attention~\citep{beltagy2020longformerlongdocumenttransformer}, which employs static structures; multi-head latent attention~\citep{deepseekai2025deepseekv3technicalreport}, which uses low-rank approximations; and native sparse attention~\citep{yuan2025nativesparseattentionhardwarealigned}, which utilizes learnable compression weights.
+Although these approaches can achieve efficient long-context modeling, they often struggle to maintain their effectiveness.
+The second category encompasses KV cache eviction methods~\citep{li2024snapkv, zhang2023h2o, zhou2024llm}; block-wise KV cache selection strategies that dynamically choose cache blocks based on relevance predictions~\citep{gao2024seerattention, tang2024quest, xiao2024infllm}; and filtering methods that employ sampling~\citep{chen2024magicpig}, clustering~\citep{liu2024clusterkv}, or hashing~\citep{desai2024hashattention}.
+Despite their conceptual appeal, these techniques often fail to realize their theoretical speedups in practical deployments due to the overhead from dynamic computations or inaccurate sparsification decisions.